FernandoVianaNeto/Appointment-Platform/README.md

 (Note: Due to inactivity, the first load might be a bit slow)

 Deployment:
   Database: Atlas MongoDB
   Backend: Render
   Frontend: Vercel

+🔄 Note: Deployments are triggered automatically whenever code is merged into the main branch
 ---

 ## 🚀 Features